DanielHry/Python/README.md

 36 - Count Vowels - Enter a string and the program counts the number of vowels in the text.
 For added complexity have it report a sum of each vowel found.

 37 - Check if Palindrome - Checks if the string entered by the user is a palindrome.
 That is that it reads the same forwards as backwards like “racecar”.

+38 - Count Words in a String - Counts the number of individual words in a string.
+For added complexity read these strings in from a text file and generate a summary.